pivotal-cf/docs-pks/bbr-backup.hbs.md

 {{{ vars.recommended_by }}} recommends:

 * Follow the full procedure documented in this topic when creating a backup.
-This ensures that you always have a consistent backup of {{ vars.platform_name }} and Tanzu Kubernetes Grid Integrated Edition to restore from.
+This ensures that you always have a consistent backup of {{ vars.platform_name }} and {{  vars.product }} to restore from.

-* Back up frequently, especially before upgrading your Tanzu Kubernetes Grid Integrated Edition deployment.
+* Back up frequently, especially before upgrading your {{  vars.product }} deployment.

 * For BOSH v270.0 and above (currently in {{{ vars.platform_name }}} 2.7), prune the BOSH blobstore by running `bosh clean-up --all` prior to running a backup of the BOSH director.
 This removes all unused resources, including packages compiled against older stemcell versions, which can result in a smaller, faster backup of the BOSH Director.
 For more information see the [`clean-Up`](https://bosh.io/docs/cli-v2/#clean-up) command.

 <p class="note"><strong>Note:</strong>The command <code>bosh clean-up --all</code> is a destructive operation and can remove resources that are unused but needed.
-For example, if an On-Demand Service Broker such as Tanzu Kubernetes Grid Integrated Edition is deployed <strong>and</strong> no service instances have been created, the releases needed to create a service instance will be categorized as unused and removed.</p>
+For example, if an On-Demand Service Broker such as {{  vars.product }} is deployed <strong>and</strong> no service instances have been created, the releases needed to create a service instance will be categorized as unused and removed.</p>

 ## <a id='supported'></a> Supported Components